pypa/setuptools/docs/userguide/development_mode.rst

 When thinking about editable installations, users might have the following
 expectations:

-1. It should allow developers to create add new files and have them automatically exposed.
+1. It should allow developers to add new files (or split/rename existing ones) and have them automatically exposed.
 2. It should behave as close as possible to a regular installation and help users to detect problems (e.g. new files not being included in the distribution).